 All people over the age of 16 who live, study, and/or work in New York State are eligible to be vaccinated against COVID-19.
 Ulster County has the capacity to distribute up to 50,000 vaccines a month.
 However, due to a severe shortage of supply from the federal government, we have far fewer doses than anticipated.
-There are currently no appointments available for the Ulster County vaccination site.
+There are currently no appointments available for the Ulster County vaccination sites.
 The demand greatly exceeds the supply apportioned to the County by New York State.
 As more supply becomes available, we will open more appointments and notify those via email who have signed up on our Vaccine Notification Form and will post the links below, as well as to the County’s Facebook, and Twitter accounts.

 We are holding COVID-19 vaccine clinics at the following locations and dates.
 Please register for an appointment with the following links:

 Please note: 2nd dose clinics are automatically scheduled through the CDMS system.
 Moderna vaccine 2nd dose clinics will be scheduled for 28 days later.
 Pfizer vaccine 2nd dose clinics will be scheduled for 21 days later.
 Please only register for a 1st dose appointment when you can make both 1st and 2nd dose clinic dates.

 If the link takes you to a screen that says “No Appointments Available,” it means that all appointments have been filled.
 We will post new links each week as new vaccine clinics are scheduled, based on our allocation from the State that week.

 The link works best with the Google Chrome browser.
 On the final page of the registration, it will say “print this page” or “done” and will confirm the appointment is done.
 Bring your printed/screenshot registration ticket and an ID that shows proof of eligibility (age).

 If you would like to be notified when appointments are available, please fill out the Vaccine Appointment Pre-Registration form.